rngil/rngil/README.md

 ## Who am I?
-I'm a software developer and data scientist with expertise in designing mathematical software and algorithms to solve complex scientific and business challenges.
+I'm a software developer and data scientist with expertise in designing scientific software and algorithms to solve complex academic and business problems.
-I specialize in bridging the gap between theory and application, as well as creating scalable solutions to real-world problems.

 ## I code with